 Why go through life always being tired?
 You want to go through life light on your feet and pep in your step.
 The energy is huge.

-I think it’s so effective because you know your trainer is best of the best and he’s literally putting into you the most recent and up-to-date exercises and routines.
+I think it’s so effective because you know your trainer is the best of the best and he’s literally putting into you the most recent and up-to-date exercises and routines.

 When you’re trying to do it alone or you’re with some guy that’s a trainer, it can be very demotivating knowing you’re going through all this physical pain to not actually see results.